MystenLabs/sui-gas-pool/README.md

     has been added.
 - daily-gas-usage-cap: The total amount of gas usage allowed per day, as a safety cap.
-- advanced-faucet-mode: This enables the gas pool to be configured to work in a faucet mode, where the sender and the sponsor are the same, and gas coins are allowed to be used in the transaction.
-Do not use this unless you know what you are doing as there are risk around the gas pool being depleted!
+- advanced-faucet-mode: This enables the gas pool to be configured to work in a faucet mode, where the sender and the sponsor are the same, and gas coins are allowed to be used in the transaction other than gas payment, i.e. the balance of the gas coin can be transferred away in an arbitrary way.
+Do not use this unless you know what you are doing as there are risks around the gas pool being depleted!